Rail plays an integral part in the movement of freight in Russia

 The most common type of railcar in Russia is the Gondola is an open-top type of rolling stock that is used for carrying loose bulk materials.

 Gondola cars are used to carry a wide variety of cargoes, including ferrous metals, scrap metals, ores, crushed stone, coal, timber and even containers.
-Tank car is a type of railroad rolling stock designed to transport liquid and gaseous commodities.
+Rail tank car is a type of rolling stock designed to transport liquid and gaseous commodities.

 Pricing in the Russian railcar sector